Head Coach, Women's Basketball

 % State Runners-Up

-Coach Fontay Mozga begins her seventh season on the staff at MSJC.
+Coach Fontay Mozga begins her ninth season on the staff at MSJC.
 Prior to joining the Lady Eagles Fontay spent one season as an assistant at College of the Desert.
 Fontay was the head coach at Indio High School from 2002 through 2004.
 Fontay's coaching career began as an assistant at Indio where she spent three years prior to taking over the program.
-Fontay is also the head volleyball coach at MSJC.

 Fontay was an All Conference player at Kings River (Reedley) College, where she also starred on the volleyball team.
-Fontay works in the Outreach Department on the San Jacinto campus and resides in San Jacinto with her husband Chris and their three children, Jason (18), Anton (11), and Krislyn (8).
+Fontay resides in Hemet with her husband Chris and their three children, Jason (19), Anton (12), and Krislyn (9).
+Fontay also works the Valley Thunder Academy, a year round basketball clinic in the Hemet-San Jacinto Valley.